-- With reference to anatomy (Dissection), study of prescribed types (charts/models), candidates must be well versed in the study of various systems.
-CD ROMs multimedia computer based simulations including computer assisted learning (CAL) and other soft wares may be used. - 2.
+- 1. With reference to anatomy and study of museum specimens, candidates must be well versed in the study of various systems with the help of charts/models/CD- ROMs, multimedia computer based simulations including computer assisted learning (CAL) and other softwares. - 2.
 With reference to permanent preparations and microscopic slides, in case of non-availability, the exercise should be substituted with diagrams, photographs, models, charts, etc. - 3.
-Candidates must keep a record of all work done in the practical class and submit the same for inspection at the time of the practical examination. - 4.
-The candidates may be asked to write detailed methodology wherever necessary and separate marks may be allocated for the same. - 5.
+Candidates must keep a record of all work done in the practical class and submit the same for inspection at the time of the practical examination.

+- 4. The candidates may be asked to write detailed methodology wherever necessary and separate marks may be allocated for the same. - 5.
 Mounting material for permanent preparations would be as per the syllabus or as available through collection and culture methods. - 6.
 It should be ensured that animals used in the practical exercises are not covered under the wild life act 1972 and amendments made subsequently.